louisdh/bezierpath-length/calculations.md

 # Bezier Path Calculations

-Any CGPath can be split into subpaths.
-Of which there are three types:
+Any CGPath can be split into subpaths, of which there are three types:

 * [Linear](#linear)
 * [Quadratic curve](#quadratic-curve)
 * [Cubic curve](#cubic-curve)

-When calculating the length of a CGPath we actually calculate the lengths of all the subpaths, and add those together.
+When calculating the length of a CGPath we actually calculate the sum of the lengths of all the subpaths.

 Linear
 ------